mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/using-version-control/creating-pull-requests.md

 [Postman notifies the reviewers](/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests/#reviewing-pull-requests) you selected about your pull request.
 You will receive a notification if the reviewers [comment on](/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests/#adding-comments), [approve](/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests/#approving-a-pull-request), or [merge](/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests/#merging-changes-from-a-pull-request) the pull request.

-> A reviewer or group must have an Editor role for the element to merge changes.
+> A reviewer or group must have the Editor role for the element to merge changes.
 If you add a user or group that doesn't have Editor access as a reviewer, there will be a warning icon next to the name.
+Reviewers and groups with the Viewer role can approve PRs, but can't merge PRs.
 >
 > <img alt="Reviewer permission" src="https://assets.postman.com/postman-docs/pull-request-reviewer-permission.jpg" width="350px"/>